electron/rfcs/text/0000-corner-smoothing.md

 ### Standardization

 A future Web standard may one day provide an equivalent feature.
-We should provide developers with a clear migration path to the standardized feature and deprecate this one.
+In that event, we should provide developers with a clear migration path to the standardized feature and deprecate this one.

-To be clear, this feature is not intended to be standardized as it is designed now.
-Instead, the intent is to satisfy one very specific need of developers at present.

 <!--
 Think about what the natural extension and evolution of your proposal would be and how it would